JTC255/VC_Dinner_Tool/README.md

 ## Key Clarification: Railway Dependency

 **This tool is not dependent on Railway.** It is a standard Flask web app with a static HTML frontend and a single processing endpoint.
-It happens to be deployed on Railway, but it runs identically on Render, a bare VM, a local machine, or any Python-compatible host.
+For demonstration purposes we chose to host the tool on Railway, but it runs identically on alternate hosts such as Render, a bare VM, a local machine, or any Python-compatible host.

 The backend uses a temporary writable directory per run and exposes download routes for generated artifacts.
 There is no Railway-specific API or runtime dependency in the codebase.

 **Hosting options:**

-- **Default:** Use the hosted instance at `vcdinnertool-production.up.railway.app` — no setup required, just bring your API keys.
+- **Default:** Use the hosted instance at `vcdinnertool-production.up.railway.app` — no setup required, just prepare your own API keys.
 - **Self-host:** Fork the repo and deploy your own instance (see [Self-Hosting](#self-hosting) below).
-Recommended for users who want full control over uptime, data handling, or cost.
+Recommended for users who want full control over uptime, data handling, and or compute cost.

 ---